 EU Customs Code: The Union Customs Code (UCC) was adopted in 2013 and its substantive provisions went into effect on 1 May 2016.
 It has replaced the Community Customs Code (CCC).
 In addition to the UCC, the European Commission published delegated and implementing regulations on the actual procedural changes.

 Since July 1, 2009, all companies established outside of the EU are required to have an EORI number if they wish to lodge a customs declaration or an Entry/Exit Summary declaration.
 All U.S. companies should use this number for their customs clearances.
 An EORI number must be formally requested from the customs authorities of the specific member state to which the company first exports.
 Member state customs authorities may request additional documents to be submitted alongside a formal request for an EORI number.
 Once a company has received an EORI number, it can use it for exports to any of the 28 EU Member States.
 There is no single format for the EORI number.
 Once an operator holds an EORI number s/he can request the Authorized Economic Operator (AEO: see below under “MRA”) status, which can give quicker access to certain simplified customs procedures.

-More information about the EORI number can be found at Economic Operator Identification and Registration.
+More information about the EORI number can be found under Economic Operator Identification and Registration.

-A key EU priority is to ensuring products marketed in the region are safe for the environment and human health.
-U.S. manufacturers exporting to the European Union need to ensure their products meet these requirements to enter the market.
+A key EU priority is ensuring products marketed in the region are safe for the environment and human health.
+U.S. manufacturers exporting to the European Union need to make certain that their products meet these requirements to enter the market.

 New Initiatives: Circular Economy & Plastics Strategy